 Coming of Age in the War on Terror

-We now have a generation – Muslim and non-Muslim – who have grown up only knowing a world at war on terror.
-These young people have been socialised in a climate of widespread Islamophobia, surveillance and suspicion.
-An unparalleled security apparatus around terrorism has grown alongside fears over young people’s radicalisation and the introduction into schools and minority communities of various government-led initiatives to counter violent extremism.
+We now have a generation – Muslim and non-Muslim – who has grown up only knowing a world at war on terror, and who has been socialised in a climate of widespread Islamophobia, surveillance and suspicion.

-Written by a leading scholar and writer, this important book interrogates the impact of all this on young people’s trust towards adults and the societies they live in and their political consciousness.
-Crucially, it assesses their emotional responses as well: are young people more or less fearful than before?
-Drawing on local interviews but global in scope, this book is the first to examine the lives of a generational cohort for whom the rise of the far-right, the discourse of Trump and Brexit and the growing polarisation of politics seems normal in the long aftermath of 9/11.
+In Coming of Age in the War on Terror, award-winning writer Randa Abdel-Fattah interrogates the impact of all this on young people’s political consciousness and their trust towards adults and the societies they live in.
+Drawing on local interviews but global in scope, this book is the first to examine the lives of a generation for whom the rise of the far-right and the growing polarisation of politics seem normal.
+It’s about time we hear what they have to say.

 ‘Only someone like Randa Abdel-Fattah with her history as an academic, an activist and a novelist can produce a book like this: analytically sharp, anecdotally rich, politically relevant and beautifully written.’